Robert-van-Engelen/Forth500/manual.md

 This defines the word `hello` that displays the obligatory "Hello, World!" message.
 Separating the word with its definition using tab spacing visually assists to identify word definitions more easily.
+After all, a Forth program is stored in a *dictionary* of *words* with their *definitions*.
+A clean visual presentation helps a lot when perusing Forth programs.

 The `."` word parses a sequence of character until `"`.
 These characters are displayed on screen.
 Note that `."` is a normal word and must therefore be